Motivating Students

-While motivating students can be a difficult task, the rewards are more than worth it.
-Motivated students are more excited to learn and participate.
-Simply put: Teaching a class full of motivated students is enjoyable for teachers and students alike.
-Some students are self-motivated, with a natural love of learning.
-But even with the students who do not have this natural drive, a great teacher can make learning fun and inspire them to reach their full potential.
+While motivating students can be a challenge, the rewards are worth the effort.
+Motivated students show a greater enthusiasm for learning, frequently participating in class.
+Some students are self-motivated, with a natural love for learning.
+But even with students who do not have this drive, a great teacher can make learning fun and inspire them to reach their full potential.

 Harvard University